PhaleshM/Health_Blog/readme.md

 - Sign up or log in to create new posts or comment on existing ones.
 - Use the search bar to find posts by title or content.
 - Click on a post to view its details, including comments.
+- Users can view their posts and comments in their profile.
+- Only the owner of a comment and the author of the post on which the comment is made can delete the comment.